FENECON Industrial XL Operating Instructions

 10.2.
 Cleaning

-The use of solvents, cleaning agents and high-pressure or steam jets can damage the electrical energy storage system and its parts.
+The use of solvents, cleaning agents, and high-pressure or steam cleaners can damage the system and its components.

 • Only clean the electrical energy storage system with a damp cloth.
 Use clean water to moisten the cloth.